bq/drag-drop-grid/drag-drop-grid/README.rst

 * You can center the items in the grid.

-* You can set a fixed width, height and padding for all the views in the grid.
+* You can set a fixed width and height for all the views in the grid.

 There is a example project, ExampleDragDropGrid, where you can see how can the library be used.